-Business plan and strategy Business results for the financial year ended 31 March 2021
+Business plan and strategy Business results for the financial year ended 31 March 2022

-The Bank recorded a profit before tax ("PBT") of RM110.4 million for the financial year ended 31 March 2021 as compared to RM63.3 million in the previous financial year, an increase of RM47.1 million or 74.3%.
-The increase was mainly due to the writeback of allowance for expected credit losses ("ECL") of RM8.4 million, compared to an allowance for ECL of RM27.5 million provided in the preceding year.
-Operating income increased by 6.9% to RM181.9 million mainly from higher net interest income of RM106.3 million.
-This was offset by lower non-interest income of RM75.6 million in the same year.
-The Bank's top line resilience was supported by continued cost discipline where operating expenses only increased by RM0.5 million or 0.6% year-on-year to RM79.8 million.
+The Bank recorded a profit before tax ("PBT") of RM105.1 million for the financial year ended 31 March 2022, which representing a decrease of RM5.3 million or 4.8% as compared to RM110.4 million in the previous financial year.
+The decrease was mainly attribute to lower net interest income which has declined 11.9% year-on-year to RM93.7 million.
+This was offset by higher non-interest income of RM79.0 million and higher writeback of allowance for expected credit losses ("ECL") of RM11.7 million in the same year.
+The Bank continued its cost discipline exercise where its operating expenses were decreased by RM0.6 million or 0.7% year-on-year to RM79.2 million.

-Total assets for the Bank stood at RM11.6 billion as at 31 March 2021, a decrease of RM1.7 billion or 13.4% as compared to the previous financial year.
-The decrease was mainly due to lower deposits and placements with financial institutions at RM1.2 billion.
-This was however mitigated by higher holdings of securities of RM1.9 billion.
-The Bank remains well-capitalised with an additional capital injection of RM500 million from its parent bank, Mizuho Bank Ltd. in the current year.
-For the financial year ended 31 March 2021, the Bank's Common Equity Tier 1 capital ratio and Total Capital Ratio remained strong at 30.18% and 31.15% respectively.
+Total assets for the Bank stood at RM12.6 billion as at 31 March 2022, an increase of RM1.0 billion or 8.9% as compared to the previous financial year mainly due to higher deposits and placements with financial institutions.
+The Bank's Common Equity Tier 1 capital ratio and Total Capital Ratio remained strong at 31.53% and 32.68% respectively.

-Business outlook for the financial year ending 31 March 2022
+Business outlook for the financial year ending 31 March 2023